ZaninAndrea/bookNotes/SmarterFasterBetter.md

 - this process forces us to engage with data
 - when presented with decisions, after adopting one way to approach di issue, it's very hard to view it from another point of view

-## A reader's guide to using these diea
+## A reader's guide to using these ideas
 ### Motivation
 - starting a task, even doing just a little work, ofren gives you the motivation to complete it
 - asking ourselves "why?" helps us remember that chores are a step along a longer path